Commercial Air Conditioning Installations Brisbane

-The only downside of split system commercial air conditioning systems is that you need ample external space because you’ll need one split system outdoor unit for every indoor unit you install.
+The only downside of split system commercial air conditioning systems is that you need enough external space because you’ll need one split system outdoor unit for every indoor unit you install.

 Multi-splits function in the same way as single splits, but you can connect up to nine indoor units to one outdoor unit, depending on the model.
 Because of this, multi-split air conditioning systems are often used in restaurants, larger offices, medical practices and shops with multiple or larger rooms.

-With any air conditioning system, it’s always preferable to install as few outdoor units as possible to preserve your building’s appearance, and this gives multi-split air conditioning systems the edge over single split air conditioning systems if you need multiple indoor units.
+With any air conditioning system, it’s always preferable to install minimal outdoor units to preserve your building’s appearance, and this gives multi-split air conditioning systems the edge over single split air conditioning systems if you need multiple indoor units.